Preparing a pomegranate

 So you’re enjoying a catchy tune by an artist/band you like and then they mention God or Jesus.
 Perhaps they’re not being literal, but what if they are?
 Do you still enjoy the excellent music?
 Where is the line drawn?
 What if you’re enjoying an excellent guitar riff and then the singer starts harping on about how great Hitler was?
 A musical minefield.
 Perhaps best just listening to instrumental music.

 One of the many negative by-products of unbridled capitalism is the acceptance that everything has to have a monetary price.
-Is a pub really going to be at a disadvantage if they let you use the toilet without buying a drink?
-Not being a customer means that I have to piss myself?
+Is a pub really going to be at a disadvantage if they let you use the toilet without being a paying customer?
+I am not a customer so I have to piss myself?
 Cheers fellow humans.
-As if it is our fault that we need to do this completely normal and natural thing, as if we have complete control over its occurrence.
+It is as if it is our fault that we need to do this completely normal and natural thing and we have complete control over its occurrence.
 Just be nice.
 Jeeze.